Trump’s bid to exclude undocumented immigrants from reapportionment arrives at Supreme Court

 The Census Bureau has not confirmed that the estimated delivery date had changed.
 Its director, Steven Dillingham, issued a statement saying “certain processing anomalies” had been discovered during post-count analysis.

-Some of the anomalies are “critical defects” that will require time to investigate, said Terri Ann Lowenthal, a former staff director of the House Census Oversight Subcommittee.
+Some of the anomalies are “critical defects” that will require time to investigate, said Terri Ann Lowenthal, a former staff director of the House Oversight census subcommittee.

 “The counts for group facilities appear to be way off in some cases,” she said.
 “For example, there may have been a prison that showed up as being counted but with a zero population, or the count of a group quarters was larger than the estimated population for an entire county.”